Wikipedia administrators

-On Wikipedia, trusted and experienced editors may be appointed as administrators (also called admins, sysops or janitors) by the editing community, following a successful request for adminship.
+On Wikipedia, trusted and experienced editors may be appointed as administrators (also referred to as admins, sysops or janitors) by the editing community, following a successful request for adminship.
+There are currently admins on the English Wikipedia.
 Administrators have some technical privileges not enjoyed by other editors, such as the ability to protect and delete pages and to block users from editing pages.